jfspps/SRM_Node/README.md

 1. Personal data-entry and verification (check for duplication and NULL)
    a.
 Students' personal details
    b.
 Guardians personal details
    c.
-How LINQ responds when either records are updated or deleted
+How SRM responds when either records are updated or deleted

 2. Teacher data-entry and verification (check for duplication and NULL)
    a.
 Teacher work details
    b.
 Subjects on offer (including those not taken by any student)
    c.
-How LINQ responds when either records are updated or deleted
+How SRM responds when either records are updated or deleted

 3. Academic classes data-entry and verification (check for duplication and NULL)
    a.
 Assigning students and teachers to specific classes
    b.
-How LINQ responds when either records are updated or deleted
+How SRM responds when either records are updated or deleted

 #### Handling of assignment and threshold data entry ####

 1. Assignment info data-entry and verification (check for duplication and NULL)
    a.
 Components of all types
    b.
 Couple assignment info with teachers
    c.
-How LINQ responds when either records are updated or deleted
+How SRM responds when either records are updated or deleted

 2. Student assignment info (raw scores) upload and verification.
-How LINQ responds when either records are updated or deleted.
+How SRM responds when either records are updated or deleted.

 #### Handling of processing of students' scores* ####